sixilli/Alec-Perro-Thinkful/README.md

 ## Finishing Strong: KMeans from Scratch and Final Capstone
 Before finishing the program I applied to some jobs.
 As a pre-screening question I was asked to implement K Means Clustering from scratch.
 Even though I knew how K Means clustering was done mathematically it proved to be a difficult coding challenge.

-The final capstone is currently a work in progress.
-As it stands I have implemented a fully convolutional neural networks that's very similar to U-Net.
-I'll be experementing with binary cross entropy with logits loss function with and without dice loss.
+The final capstone focused on image segmentation using a U-Net architecture.
+I trained two variants that showed promising results.
+The first used a VGG11 encoder to utilize transfer learning.
+The second was trained completely from scratch and used convolutional transpose layers to handle the upscaling portion of the U-Net architecture.
+Overall both models performed well, but the transfer learning model was a clear winner.